Broadcasting colourings on trees. A combinatorial view

-For each rescuable pair $(L^{i}_X,L^i_Y)$ do the following: \begin{enumerate} \item Reveal each $i$-special pairs in $A_i$ whether it is $i$-good or $i$-fail until either of the following two happens: \begin{itemize} \item the number of $i$-good pairs exceeds the number of $i$-fails by one, \item there are no other $i$-special pairs in $A_i$ to reveal. \end{itemize} \item Reveal the remaining unrevealed $i$-special pairs, if any, by using identity coupling. \item Match every $i$-good pair with one $i$-fail such that no two $i$-good pairs are matched to the same $i$-fail pair. \item If the $i$-good pair $(L^j_X,L^j_Y)$ is matched with the $i$-fail $(L^s_X,L^s_Y)$, then set $f(j)=s$ and $f(s)=j$.
+For each rescuable pair $(L^{i}_X,L^i_Y)$ do the following: \begin{enumerate} \item Reveal, sequentially, whether each $i$-special pair in $A_i$ is $i$-good or $i$-fail until either of the following two happens: \begin{itemize} \item the number of $i$-good pairs exceeds the number of $i$-fails by one, \item there are no other $i$-special pairs in $A_i$ to reveal. \end{itemize} \item The remaining unrevealed $i$-special pairs, if any, are coupled by using identity coupling.